danielcdo/End-to-End-ML-Project/README.md

 ### 3. Machine Learning Modelling

-Decison Tree and Random Forest models used as a baseline models.
+Decison Tree and Random Forest models used as baseline models.
 The LighGBM was the first statistical learning model in production environment.

 ### 4.Final step - Deploy

 Final deployment was done using Flask in saved in the Heroku cloud platform service.